kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 of the `v1alpha1.cbt.storage.k8s.io` group version, as defined in the `APIService` resource.

-The `driver-discovery` CRD controller starts a reconciler to watch and reconcile `DriverDiscovery` resources.
+The `svc-cfg` CRD controller starts a reconciler to watch and reconcile `VolumeSnapshotDeltaServiceConfiguration` resources.
+When installing CSI CBT, the installation artifacts (Helm charts, Kustomize manifests etc.) will include the YAML manifests of the `VolumeSnaphotDeltaServiceConfiguration` as well as the `Service` resource that it references.

-A storage provider that supports CBT functionalities needs to embeds the `cbt-http` sidecar in its CSI driver.
-As the CSI driver initializes, the `cbt-http` sidecar publishes itself by creating a `DriverDiscovery` resource with information on where the CSI driver's `cbt-http` endpoint is.
+A CBT-enabled CSI driver needs to embed the `cbt-svc` sidecar in its pod to be able to accept and convert CBT requests from `cbt-aggapi` to CSI RPC calls.

-With CSI CBT in-place, a user can initiate the datapath workflow by creating a new `VolumeSnapshotDelta` resource:
+With CSI CBT in-place, a user can initiate the CBT workflow by creating a new `VolumeSnapshotDelta` resource:

 ![CBT Step 2](./img/cbt-step-02.png)

-Following the [storage implementation pattern][3] of the `authorization.k8s.io` group, the `VolumeSnapshotDelta` is treated as "virtual resource" (like `SubjectAccessReview`), where it is created without being persisted in the Kubernetes etcd.
+Following the [storage implementation pattern][3] of the `authorization.k8s.io` group, a `VolumeSnapshotDelta` resource is treated as a "virtual resource" (like `SubjectAccessReview`), where it is created without being persisted in the Kubernetes etcd.